oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

   not need the `cluster-admin` role at runtime.
 * We do not currently support running WebLogic in non-Linux containers.

+For the current preview release 3.0.0-rc1, the above is modified as follows:

+* Kubernetes 1.13.5+ support is deprecated and removed.
+* Kubernetes 1.16.0+ support is added.

 ### Important note about Kubernetes 1.16.0+

 Kubernetes 1.16 introduced changes to some Kubernetes APIs that are used by the operator.
-At this time, the operator will not work on Kubernetes 1.16.0+.
+At this time, the current production release of the operator will not work on Kubernetes 1.16.0+.
+(Note though that the current preview release 3.0.0-rc1 does support Kubernetes 1.16.0+).
 When we have made the necessary code changes, we will update this page to confirm support of 1.16.

 ### Cloud providers